-Rent regulation has been a fixture in New York City's housing market for the last 60 years, although the laws that govern rent regulated housing have been substantially changed and/or modified over time.
+Rent regulation has been a fixture in New York City's housing market for over 65 years, although the laws that govern rent regulated housing have been substantially changed and/or modified over time.
 In addition to legislative changes, the existing laws allow for dynamic changes in the regulatory status of a significant portion of the rent regulated housing stock in any given year.
 Units enter, exit or change status within the regulatory system.

-The figures in this study represent additions and subtractions of dwelling units to and from the rent regulation system in 2006.
+The figures in this study represent additions and subtractions of dwelling units to and from the rent regulation system in 2008.
 These statistics are gathered from various city and state agencies.

-This report is an update of previous studies done annually beginning in 2003, which analyzed the changes in New York City's rent stabilized housing stock from 1994 to 2005.
-The total number of additions and subtractions to the rent stabilized housing stock since 1994 are contained in the appendices of this report.
+This report is an update of previous studies done annually since 2003, when an analysis was done of the changes in New York City's rent stabilized housing stock from 1994 to 2002.
+The total number of additions and subtractions to the rent stabilized housing stock since 1994 is contained in the appendices of this report.
 These totals do not represent every unit that has been added or subtracted from the rent stabilized stock since 1994, but rather those that have been recorded or registered by various city and state agencies.
 They represent a 'floor,' or minimum count, of the actual number of newly regulated and deregulated units in these years.